RNA-FRETools/MASH-FRET/docs/video-processing/components/panel-edit-video.md

 # Edit video
 {: .no_toc }

-Edit video is the third panel of module Video processing.
+Edit video is the second panel of module Video processing.
 Access the panel content by pressing
 ![Bottom arrow](../../assets/images/gui/interface-but-bottomarrow.png).
 The panel closes automatically after other panels open or after pressing